bhk/rio/concepts.md

 ## Lexical Scoping

-In lexical scoping, the visibility of a variable is exident from the source of the program, and does not require anylyzing the dynamic execution paths of the program.
+In lexical scoping, the visibility of a variable is evident from the source of the program, and does not require analyzing the dynamic execution paths of the program.

 In Rio, there is no other type of scoping.
 A variable's scope is the rest